knpuniversity/symfony-journey/knpu/container/symfony-builds-the-container.md

 and `imports` - to load other files.
 But in this file - and almost every file in this directory - you see mostly other stuff, like `framework`, `webprofiler` and `monolog`.
 Having these root keys *should* be illegal.
 But in fact, they're the secret to how almost every service is added to the container.
-But we'll explore those next - ignore them for now.
+We'll explore those next -  so ignore them for now.

 The other important thing is that `config_dev.yml` imports `config.yml`: